symphonylyh/3D/Reconstruction3D/notes/agisoft_metashape_guide/agisoft_metashape_guide.md

 ------

 * Step 1: add four color-coding markers.
 Check other images to see if the automatic projections looks accurate.
-Note that we only need to ensure for one of the image sets the markers are correctly placed, because the background markers in the two sets won't align with each other.
+Note that we only need to ensure for one of the image sets the markers are correctly placed, because the background markers in the two sets won't align with each other. **Important note: we should "create marker" in the pane, and "place marker" on the image, so the XYZ column should not display anything.
+For individual scan I didn't do this right, but for stockpile scan I did this way.**

 ![image-20210410224704061](figs/image-20210410224704061.png)